V-Merten/Remember-Words/README.md

 ## Features

 - Add and translate new words
-- Organize words into custom groups
+- Organise words into custom groups
 - Rename and delete words or groups
 - Practice mode: test your memory
 - Desktop interface powered by Electron